When will theme parks reopen?

 San Diego Zoo Safari Park: Now open as of June 20, 2020

 SeaWorld San Diego: Open on weekends for Zoo Days: Bayside BBQ & Brews festival as of August 28, 2020.
+An adapted SeaWorld Halloween Spooktacular event is also taking place on weeeknds through October.
 Exhibits and shows are available, however, attractions remain closed.

 Universal Studios Hollywood: Temporarily closed.
 Universal CityWalk partially opened June 10, 2020